f4exb/sdrdaemon/service/readme.md

 <h3>Install the files</h3>

-The installation simply consists of two files:
+The installation simply consists of two files with variants:

+  - `sdrdaemonrx_debian`: this is the service script to be copied (with sudo) to `/etc/init.d` in Debian/Ubuntu installations
-  - `sdrdaemonrx`: this is the service script to be copied (with sudo) to `/etc/init.d`
+  - `sdrdaemonrx_opensuse`: this is the service script to be copied (with sudo) to `/etc/init.d` in openSUSE installations
-  - `sdrdaemonrx.conf`: this is a configuration file be copied (with sudo) as `/var/lib/sdrdaemon/sdrdaemonrx.conf`
+  - `sdrdaemonrx.conf`: this is a configuration file be copied (with sudo) as `/var/lib/sdrdaemon/sdrdaemonrx.conf` in all installations

 To install the files you do:

 <pre>
+sudo cp sdrdaemonrx\_<variant> /etc/init.d/sdrdaemonrx
-sudo cp sdrdaemonrx /etc/init.d sudo chmod +x /etc/init.d/sdrdaemonrx sudo mkdir -p /var/lib/sdrdaemon sudo cp sdrdaemonrx.conf /var/lib/sdrdaemon
+sudo chmod +x /etc/init.d/sdrdaemonrx sudo mkdir -p /var/lib/sdrdaemon sudo cp sdrdaemonrx.conf /var/lib/sdrdaemon